-KV · Cloudflare Workers docs
+KV

 Background

 Workers KV is a global, low-latency, key-value data store.
-It supports exceptionally high read volumes with low-latency, making it possible to build highly dynamic APIs and websites which respond as quickly as a cached static file would.
+It stores data in a small number of centralized data centers, then caches that data in Cloudflare’s data centers after access.
+KV supports exceptionally high read volumes with low latency, making it possible to build highly dynamic APIs and websites that respond as quickly as a cached static file would.
+While reads are periodically revalidated in the background, requests which are not in cache and need to hit the centralized back end can see high latencies.

-Learn more about How KV works.
+Learn more about How KV works .

-To use Workers KV you must create a KV namespace and add a binding to your Worker.
-See the instructions for Wrangler KV commands or the KV page of the Workers dashboard
+To use Workers KV, you must create a KV namespace and add a binding to your Worker.
+Refer to the instructions for Wrangler KV commands or the KV page of the Workers dashboard to get started.

 Methods